bschulz81/hyperbolicfitdll/README.md

 // The default of scale is 1.
 // Sometimes, the focus point may be outside of the interval of motor positions where the hfd was measured.
 // let  middle =(max + min) / 2 and max and min be the maximum and minimum motorposition where a hfd was measured.
-// If an initial search finds the best focus point exactly at the right edge of the measurement interval of motor positions,
+// If an initial search finds the best focus point within 10 positions to be at the right edge of the measurement interval of motor positions,
 // then, if scale>1, the right side of the interval where the best focus is searched is enlarged.
 The new right boundary is then given by
 // max = middle + (max - middle) * abs(scale)
-// Similarly, if an initial search finds the best focus point exactly on the left side of the measurement interval, the search interval is enlarged, with the new left boundary given by
+// Similarly, if an initial search finds the best focus point within 10 positions to be on the left side of the measurement interval, the search interval is enlarged, with the new left boundary given by
 // min = (middle - (middle - min) * abs(scale).

 // use_median_regression is a parameter that specifies whether the RANSAC uses a simple linear regression or a median regression.